lyskouski/plan/README.md

 - Graphical User Interface (GUI): A type of user interface that allows users to interact with electronic devices through graphical elements such as icons, buttons, and menus.
 - User Experience (UX): The overall experience a user has while interacting with a system, including aspects like usability, accessibility, and aesthetics.
 - User Interface Design (UI Design): The process of designing the visual layout and interactive elements of a user interface.

+Touchscreen Interfaces:
+- Touch Gestures (TG): (tap) touching the screen briefly with a finger, (swipe) moving a finger across the screen in a specific direction, (pinch) using two fingers to zoom in or out by bringing them closer together or moving them apart, (rotate) turning two fingers in a circular motion to rotate an object; (multi-touch) the ability of a touchscreen to recognize and respond to multiple simultaneous touch points, enabling more complex gestures.
+- Touch User Interface (TUI): The overall design and layout of user interfaces optimized for touch interaction.
+- Virtual Keyboard (VK): An on-screen keyboard that appears when needed, allowing users to input text by tapping on the screen.
+- Touch-sensitive Stylus (TST) + Palm Rejection (PR): A digital pen or stylus that can be used on touchscreens, providing more precision than fingers.
+PR - technology that prevents unintended touch inputs from the palm of the hand when using a stylus.

 Others:
 - Haptic Feedback (HF): Technology that provides tactile sensations to users, enhancing the sense of touch in interfaces.